-A larger 28 amino acid somatostatin is the precursor to the 14 amino acid peptide.
-It binds more tightly to receptors and is 10 times stronger than the normal somatostatin in inhibiting growth hormone and insulin secretion [R].
+A larger 28-amino acid hormone is the precursor to the 14-amino acid peptide.
+It binds more tightly to receptors and is 10 times stronger than normal somatostatin in inhibiting growth hormone and insulin secretion .

 Gut and Pancreatic Function

-In the stomach, somatostatin inhibits stomach acid and stomach motor functions, slows down stomach emptying, and decreases the perception of fullness [R].
+In the stomach, somatostatin inhibits stomach acid and stomach motility functions, slows down stomach emptying, and decreases the perception of fullness .

-In the small intestines, somatostatin inhibits function and blood flow, decreases intestinal fluid secretion, and increases absorption of water and electrolytes into the bloodstream.
-After consuming a meal, somatostatin levels rise and inhibit glucose and fat absorption [R].
+In the small bowel, somatostatin inhibits their function and blood flow, decreases fluid secretion, and increases absorption of water and electrolytes into the bloodstream.
+After a meal, somatostatin levels rise and inhibit glucose and fat absorption .

-In the colon, somatostatin stimulates muscle contractions, increases transit time, and changes colon surface cell (epithelial) function [R].
+In the colon, somatostatin stimulates muscle contractions, increases transit time, and changes the function of the lining cells .

-In the pancreas, somatostatin decreases pancreas volume and inhibits release of glucagon and insulin, which are two hormones also produced by the pancreas [R].
+In the pancreas, somatostatin decreases the volume of this organ and inhibits the release of glucagon and insulin .

 Gut Hormone Regulation